ChemeketaCS/csweb/content/assignments/cs162/littlecomputer/index.md

 ## Extension Ideas

 Looking for something else to do?
 Try one of these extensions.
-If you do, make sure your LittleComputer still works as expected on the provided code.
+If you do, make sure your LittlePersonComputer still works as expected on the provided code.
 If in doubt, submit an unmodified program and show me your extended version in class/office hours for feedback.

 ### Add a run until halts